Biden and Trump set to receive nominations in historic virtual DNC, RNC

 The RNC didn't respond to multiple requests for interviews with its leadership or staff.

-Discuss: Biden and Trump set to receive nominations in historic virtual DNC, RNC
+Discuss: Biden, Trump set to receive nominations as DNC, RNC go virtual

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.